Emerging Artists Award 2020

 Melbourne Festival Emerging Artists Award

 Prizes The First Prize is £500.
 There is a Runner-Up Award of £250 and a “People’s Choice” Award of £50 art vouchers.
-The Winner will also have a place on the 2020 Art & Architecture Trail and mentoring from Luke Tarpey at The Tarpey Gallery.
+The Winner will also have a place on the 2020 Art & Architecture Trail and mentoring from Luke Tarpey at The Tarpey Gallery or an established Artist working in the winners chosen medium.

-The Brief This year the theme is “Unity”
+The Brief This year the theme is “CHAOS”

 We have a different theme each year, but it is only intended as a starting point and applicants are encouraged to interpret the brief as they wish.
 We are looking for personal and creative outcomes.